SutejSingh/Fast-Read/README.md

 I built it using JavaScript, HTML, and CSS.
 JavaScript handles all the text functions in the back while HTML and CSS please your eyes.

 ## Challenges I ran into
-The hardest was definitely JavaScript.
+The hardest part was definitely JavaScript.
 Figuring out how to manage the text data and make it appear in fixed intervals on the screen took a lot of time for me.
 Also centering a div can be a huge problem too.

 ## Accomplishments that I am proud of
 I am proud that I was able to build what I aimed to build.
 Though, I wish I had enough time to implement a few features I had in mind.